JinScientist/voice-gender-recognition/README.md

 Run [scrap.py](https://github.com/JinScientist/voice-gender-recognition/blob/master/scrap.py) will download every tgz file and save to local directory ./rawdata.

 ### Parse the README file in each package
 In README file, the 5th line contains the speak gender information of all audio .wav files in the directory.
-The 'labeling' function in [vocal_gender_lstm.py](https://github.com/JinScientist/voice-gender-recognition/blob/master/vocal_gender_lstm.py) parse the REAMFILE and return the data label and wave raw data in the format of numpy array.
+The 'labeling' function in [vocal_gender_lstm.py](https://github.com/JinScientist/voice-gender-recognition/blob/master/vocal_gender_lstm.py) parse the README file and return the data label and wave raw data in the format of numpy array.

 ### Neural Nets Graph
 Use fixed number of LSTM cells to take input from squential wave raw data.
 The hidden state of each cells are concated nated to 2-D matrix as output.
 The output data dimension is reduced by takeing average pooling in large strides.
 Then the output layer is stardard softmax on pooling results.
 The cost function is constructed by caculating the cross entroy between data label and softmax output from the networks.